Peng-Hello/git-worktree-manager/README_EN.md

 - View all Worktrees associated with the current repository at a glance.
 - Intuitively display branch names, commit hashes, and path information.
 - Automatically identify and manage "wild" Worktrees.
+- **Quick Access**: Open workspace folder or launch a dedicated terminal window with one click.

 ### ⚡ Rapid Creation & Destruction
 - **One-click Creation**: Just enter a new branch name (e.g., `feat/login`), and a peer directory is automatically created.